BobKerns/rpi-image-tool/README.md

 * [`export`](bin/export) — convert an disk image to a `.tar` file for import with `docker import`
 * [`partition-size`](bin/partition-size) - Show the partition sizes, or modify the root partition size.

 If invoked via the provided script ([`rpi-image-tool`](rpi-image-tool)), images and scripts can be located in the current working directory or a subdirectory.
-The script mounts this under `/data/local/`, and this becomes the current working directory inside the container, allowing relative paths to work properly.
+The script mounts this under `/data/local/`, and this becomes the current working directory inside the container,allowing relative paths to work properly.
 (Obviously, relative paths involvig '../' are not supported.)

 The `bin/` directory (`/data/local/bin`) under the working directory will be added to `$PATH`, making scripting more convenient.

-The supplied image file will be mounted at `/data/img`, and `$PI_IMAGE_FILE` will point to it. `$PI_USER_IMAGE_FILE` will hold the user-supplied path, useful for error messages.
+The supplied image file will be mounted at `/data/img`, and `$PI_IMAGE_FILE` will point to it.
+`$PI_USER_IMAGE_FILE` will hold the user-supplied path, useful for error messages.

+The docker container which performs the work must be run as a privileged container, to be able to mount the image file's partitions.

 ## Running Raspberry Pi OS